 Brad explained that for the trip we wanted (round-trip to Croatia in mid-May), we needed 120,000 total United Airlines miles for two round-trip flights.

-I already had some points in my United account, so these Chase Ultimate Rewards points were enough to get us to the 120,000 total United miles needed.
+I already had some points in my United account, and I was able to get enough Chase Ultimate Rewards points to get us to the 120,000 total United miles needed.

 Plan the Trip of your Dreams: